 1) Pick your style direction in one sentence

-- If you want clean, airy, minimal: lean modern, contemporary, Scandinavian, or mid-century modern
+- If you want clean, airy, and minimal: lean modern, contemporary, Scandinavian, or mid-century modern

 2) Match the sofa’s visual weight to your room

-- Small room or open plan: choose exposed legs, narrower arms, a higher profile, and simpler lines
+- Small room or open plan: choose exposed legs, slimmer arms, and cleaner lines

-- Large room or formal space: choose deeper shapes, rolled arms, skirts, tufting, or heavier detailing
+- Large room or more formal space: choose deeper shapes, rolled arms, skirts, tufting, or heavier detailing

 3) Choose the style cues that matter most

-- Arms set the tone (track arms read modern; rolled arms read traditional)
+- Arms set the tone: track arms read cleaner and more modern, while rolled arms read softer and more classic

-- Legs control how heavy or light the sofa looks (tall and tapered looks lighter; skirted looks heavier)
+- Legs control how heavy or light the sofa looks: taller exposed legs feel lighter, while skirted bases feel more grounded

 4) Comfort rules that prevent regret

-- If older adults will use the sofa often, prioritize a slightly higher seat and usable arm support to make standing easier
+- If older adults will use the sofa often, prioritize a slightly higher seat and arms that are easy to push off from

 5) The simplest “yes/no” buying path